edadma/gerbil/README.md

 	      ..1 %1   ## sequence of integers from 1 to whatever the argument is
 	    $          ## end function

-	@fact 5        ## call factorial function assigned to 'fact' with 5 as the argument
+	. @fact 5      ## print the result of applying 'fact' to the number 5

 This program prints `120` to standard out.